 - External Sensor inputs

 The data acquired by these testers is tied directly to the unit serial number and stored on our network.
 This data remains available if needed for review at a later time.

 Aspen uses an established electronics encapsulation process for application where the electronics are placed into environments where contaminants may ingress onto the electronics.
 This encapsulation process seals the electronics into the encapsulant under vacuum to protect the electronics from such contaminants.

 Much work went into developing this process to make it both highly reliable and easy to manufacture.

 Coordinate Measurement Machines

-Aspen has considerable Coordinate Measurement Machine experience to insure accurate inspection of critical, hard-to-measure mechanical features.
+We have considerable Coordinate Measurement Machine experience to ensure accurate inspection of critical, hard-to-measure mechanical features.
 We use both polar and X-Y coordinate measuring systems and have demonstrated measurement accuracies of better than 0.00005 inch resolution in all three coordinates.